Best Email Marketing Tools for Nonprofits in 2026: An Honest, Data-Driven Breakdown

 - Contact-based free plan: unlimited contacts, 300 emails/day

-- SMS marketing integration (useful for event-based nonprofits)
+- SMS marketing integration (useful if you run events)

 - Marketing automation with multi-step workflows